Postmortem of My Journey at Autodesk

 Simply focus on changes:

-1.1 Code Changes (Application/Config/Infra/…)
+1.1 Code changes (deployment/config/infra/…)

 A key distinction between SRE and Platform Engineer is the requirement of deep domain knowledge.
-After spending several months documenting business workflows through sequence diagrams, I began actively participate in code reviews to identify and mitigate potential production risks at an early stage.
+After spending several months documenting business workflows through sequence diagrams, I began to actively participate in code reviews to identify and mitigate potential production risks at an early stage.

 Here are two examples: